trbKnl/Command-Line-Tutorial/tutorial.md

 - The terminal is program that outputs text to user
 - Inside the terminal runs a shell, which is its own program which has certain functionalities such as: variables, functions, auto-completion
 - The shell is a program that runs as a REPL (Read Evaluate Print Loop, same as a console in R).
-It reads your input and evaluates it.
+It reads your input and evaluates it, prints the output, and lets you type in a new command.
 - Examples of shells are: csh, zsh, bash, fish, bash is the most common

 ## Command line overview: the essentials